angieclra/shopping-cart-application/README.md

 In this **Shopping Cart Manager Application**:
 - The instruction and display menu of the shopping cart manager will be shown
 - Ask the user to add items into the shopping cart
+- Give the user an option to remove items from the cart
 - Name the items that the user bought
 - Calculate the total items that is in the shopping cart
 - Calculate the total price of the whole shopping cart